LassoSoft/LassoGuide/lasso_guide_source/language/variables.rst

    // FAILURE: x cannot have value

-Also note that assign-produce ``:=`` cannot be used with decompositional assignment and that quoted variable names are not permitted.
+Also note that assign-produce ``:=`` cannot be used with decompositional assignment, and that quoted variable names are not permitted.